-The headcount of the Crimsonwing plc Group companies is just over 230 staff, of which around 150 are based in the Crimsonwing (Malta) solution centre which supports the delivery and support of Crimsonwing projects and solutions in the target markets.
+The headcount of the Crimsonwing PLC Group companies in the period was 244 staff (2012 - 236), of which around 150 are based in the Crimsonwing (Malta) solution centre which supports the delivery and support of Crimsonwing projects and solutions in the target markets.
 Crimsonwing (Malta) also has a very active Research & Development capability and provides Crimsonwing clients with post implementation support services, and is supporting business systems for clients, 24 hours per day, and in some cases on a global basis.